jina-ai/jcloud/README.md

 ### Deploy External Executors

-You can also expose the Executors only.
+You can also expose the Executors only by setting `expose_gateway` to `false`.
 Read more about [External Executors.](https://docs.jina.ai/how-to/external-executor/)

 ```yaml
 jtype: Flow